 For the duration of my graphs, in total I’ve walked for 24220 minutes at 1mph (403.66 miles) at my treadmill desk and stood for 24220 minutes when I otherwise would have been sitting.

 That’s equivalent to walking ~175 miles past the international space station and standing there for 14.94 days.
 What has using this exercise desk got me?
 Some fancy weight loss graphs!
 All thanks to my Confidence Power Plus Treadmillbased desk.

 (Click to enlarge)

 Both the standing desk and treadmill cost me $290 together.
+(Update: The treadmill is even cheaper since I bought one!)
 I used an Ikea Fredrik Desk from Craigslist and a Confidence Power Plus Electric Treadmill from Amazon.
 You can make your own treadmill desk too!

 (In depth review of this treadmill can be found on this page.)

 Instructions, motivation, and setup posts:

 Setting up my Confidence Power Plus Treadmill for a Standing Desk (Taking off arms and killing the speaker)